-GCC is required to sell surplus assets for 'Best Value' to generate capital receipts to provide funding for the vital services the council provides.
+Bruton Knowles have been appointed to market the property commencing Spring 2025.
+GCC is required to sell surplus assets for 'Best Value' to generate capital receipts to provide funding for the vital services the Council provides.

-GCC also supports wider government initiatives to identify and enhance social value.
-Where surplus properties that have been listed as Assets of Community Value are offered for sale, the assessment of submitted bids will take account of the wider social, economic, and environmental outcomes.
+GCC also supports wider Government initiatives to identify and enhance social value.
+Where surplus properties that have been listed as Assets of Community Value, the assessment of submitted bids will take account of the wider social, economic, and environmental outcomes.